JosTorre/JosTorre.github.io/content/thoughts/miscquotes.md

 Following, my quote knowledge base:

 - *'Life can only be understood backwards; but it must be lived forwards'* -Kierkegaard
+- *'Consult not your fears but your hopes and dreams.
+Think not about your frustrations, but about your unfulfilled potential.
+Concern yourself not with what you tried and failed in, but with what it is still possible for you to do'* -St. John XXIII
 - *'Dont forget that you can: start late, start over, be unsure, act different, try and fail, and even so have success'* -365 nice days
 - *'You can't always get what you want, but if you try sometimes, you might find, you get what you need'* -Mick Jagger
 - *'Every moment of one's existence one is growing into more or retreating into less.'* -Norman Mailer